Ubuntu Advantage service description

-15.1: If the customer purchases the Ceph Storage Standard or the Ceph Storage Advanced service, Canonical will provide support for a filesystem instance storing up to the specified capacity of data.
+- 15.1 If the customer purchases the Ceph or Swift Storage Standard or the Ceph Swift Storage Advanced service, Canonical will provide support for a filesystem instance storing up to the specified capacity of data.
 Capacity refers to actual used capacity rather than to available, unallocated storage space.

-15.3: Support hours for Ceph Storage Standard and Ceph Storage Advanced match those of the Ubuntu Advantage Standard Server and Ubuntu Advantage Advanced Server respectively.
+- 15.3 Support hours for Storage Standard and Storage Advanced services match those of the Ubuntu Advantage Standard Server and Ubuntu Advantage Advanced Server respectively.